 - Place on a cookie sheet that's lined with parchment paper.

-- Bake in a 350 degree preheated oven for 8 to 10 minutes or until lightly browned.
+- Bake for 8 to 10 minutes or until lightly browned.

 - Let the cookies cool for a few minutes before adding the glaze.